wp-plugins/send-e-mail/readme.txt

 As seen on WordPress.com.

-This plugin was imported from [Grunion Contact Form](http://wordpress.org/extend/plugins/grunion-contact-form/ "Grunion Contact Form - wordpress.org") but it adds full internazionalitazion using localized string from Wordpress core.
+This plugin was imported from [Grunion Contact Form](http://wordpress.org/extend/plugins/grunion-contact-form/ "Grunion Contact Form - wordpress.org") but it adds full internationalization using localized string from Wordpress core.

 An e-mail [signature block](http://en.wikipedia.org/wiki/Signature_block "Signature block - Wikipedia") was appended to the end of the e-mail message containing the sender's name, email address, website and IP and delimited from the body of the message by a single line consisting of exactly two hyphens, followed by a space, followed by the end of line ("-- \n").
 This [signature cut line](http://tools.ietf.org/html/rfc3676#section-4.3 "Usenet Signature Convention - RFC3676 - IETF") allows software to automatically mark or remove the sig block.